 Finding the life's purpose and putting into action.
 Advice I got from a public figure

-We all have that one thing which we secretly wish to pursue one day in our life.
-But most of us end up killing it by simply finding excuses rather than finding ways to realize it.
-I speak about dreams and passions with almost all ages, I love listening to such things and admire those who follow them; they're my tribe, my inspiration.
-And what hurts me is most of the people chase money so much that they forget about genuine happiness.
+I love talking about dreams and passions with people of all ages.
+I enjoy listening to their stories, and I truly admire those who chase their dreams, they’re my tribe, my inspiration.
+But what hurts me is seeing how many people chase money so much that they forget about genuine happiness.

 I remember a chapter that I read from the book, Rework, it's one of the must-read books for startup enthusiasts.
 It says,... "squeeze a little time every day and work on what you love."
 I am sharing that chapter here, please read it.